 - The scar – I’m really impressed with my scarring.
 Of course, you can see it but more compared to those first pictures post surgery, I’ve very happy with how minimal it looks.

-So, that’s been my ACL repair surgery recovery experience and a few of the surprises about the surgery.
+So, that’s been my ACL repair surgery recovery experience.
 Have you have an ACL repair?
 Did you have a different experience?
 Let me know in the comments below.
 Also, happy to answer questions if there’s something I haven’t covered.

 Found this useful?
 Share it on Pinterest…